SF-WDI-LABS/mongoose-books-app/README.md

 1. Add your scripts and styles files to the `<head>` of your index.hbs

-1. Get a 'console.log("I live to serve")' from your `scripts.js` to appear in your browser dev tools console.
+1. Get a 'console.log("I live to serve.")' from your `scripts.js` to appear in your browser dev tools console.

 1. Get a custom style to work on your index.hbs page.